Leah Dou: Acting career

 Dou had a supporting role in the 2019 film The Eleventh Chapter, for which she won Best Supporting Actress at the 9th Beijing International Film Festival and was nominated as Best New Performer at the 30th Huading Awards.

 In 2021, she starred in and composed music for the film Bipolar.
-It screened at Vancouver International Film Festival on October 3.
+It screened at the Vancouver International Film Festival on October 3.
 Dou received praise for her "bewitching screen presence".

 In 2023, she was cast in the Tencent web series Her Way of Survival.

 Personal life

 Dou has two half sisters, Li Yan (李嫣), the daughter of her mother Faye Wong and her stepfather Li Yapeng, and Dou Jiayuan (窦佳嫄), the daughter of her father Dou Wei and her stepmother Gao Yuan (高原).
 Dou and her half sister Li Yan and her mother Faye Wong were all born at Peking Union Medical College Hospital in Dongcheng District, Beijing.

 Before reaching her current level of fame, Dou spent two years studying at Berklee College of Music, before withdrawing from school to couch-surf in Los Angeles.

 Dou is well-known for her androgynous appearance in China and has a substantial following of female fans, with the nickname "People's husband" (国民老公).
-Her sexuality has been a subject of speculation since her debut, with some believing she is a lesbian, influenced by dating rumors with female celebrities and her androgynous style.